-I’ve gotten into the habit of cycling through this charging routine every 4-5 days, or when my strap reaches 20% remaining battery charge.
+I’ve gotten into the habit of cycling through this charging routine every four to five days, or when my strap reaches 20% remaining battery charge.

 Design and Comfort

-The WHOOP band is incredibly thin, lightweight and comfortable to wear 24/7.
-The review unit I got came with two bands, the Tecnica and the Hydroband.
+The WHOOP strap is incredibly thin, lightweight, and comfortable to wear 24/7.
+The first review unit I received came with two bands, the Tecnica and the Hydroband.
 The Tecnica is incredibly soft and elastic (similar to Apple’s

-The Hydroband doesn’t stretch, and I don’t like it much for two reasons: It’s less comfortable, and I can’t quickly move it out of the way when a workout calls for gloves or grips.
+The Hydroband doesn’t stretch, and I don’t like it very much for two reasons.
+It’s less comfortable and I can’t quickly move it out of the way when a workout calls for gloves or grips.

-One thing I noticed when putting on WHOOP was that the band was a bit too long.
+One thing I noticed when putting on WHOOP with the Tecnica strap was that the band was a bit too long.
 As a result, it would tangle on my wrist and drive me nuts.
-To fix the issue and because I don’t expect my wrist to grow in diameter, I shortened it by cutting a piece off.
+To fix the issue (and because I don’t expect my wrist to grow in diameter) I shortened it by cutting a piece off.

-While the WHOOP strap is incredibly comfortable overall, I do have to tighten the elastic band every few days to ensure the unit has close contact with my skin.
+While the Tecnica strap is incredibly comfortable overall, I do have to tighten the elastic band every few days to ensure the unit maintains close contact with my skin.

-While I was using WHOOP 2.0, I switched to the Hydroband, and later to the Liteweave band because it allows the WHOOP to stay in better contact with my skin during intense workouts.
+When I was using WHOOP 2.0, I switched to the Hydroband (and later to the Liteweave band) because it allowed the WHOOP to stay in better contact with my skin during intense workouts.

 How Much Does WHOOP Cost?

 When the device first launched, it had a hefty $500 price tag.
 While that’s in line with what I paid for my Apple Watch Series 4, it’s still a lot of money.